 These have to be one of the creations I am currently most delighted with.
 If you have ever found yourself longing for the smooth creaminess of a chocolate bar dotted with the satisfying crunch of nuts and deliciously chewy, sweet fruits running through it then say hello to your new favourite treat!

 Pure cacao butter is basically the world’s best white chocolate but without the need to add buckets of sugar, fat and cream/milk.
 Because you’re essentially leaving it bare you do need to go for a good quality, organic product however as otherwise you’ll end up with an unsavoury, waxy end result.
-I have been using the Sevenhills Organic Brand (available from Amazon).
+I have been using the Sevenhills organic brand.
 You can also vary the mix of nuts, seeds and fruits depending on your personal preference but make sure to choose unsulphured and unsweetened ones to keep this decadent indulgence healthful and nourishing as well as delicious 🙂

-- 1 tsp pure vanilla bean paste (rather than extract)
+1 teaspoon pure vanilla bean paste (rather than extract)